minprog/programmeren-2/problems/hangman-classic/hangman.md

 ## tl;dr

-Implement a program that allows someone to play Lovely Hangman against the computer.
+Implement a program that allows someone to play the classic Hangman game against the computer.

 	$ python hangman.py
-	WELCOME TO LOVELY HANGMAN ツ
+	WELCOME TO HANGMAN ツ
 	I have a word in my mind of 8 letters.
 	Guess a letter: a
 	That's not in the word :(